-A shortbelly rockfish assessment was done as an academic exercise in 2007 to understand the potential environmental determinants of fluctuations in the recruitment and abundance of an unexploited rockfish population in the California Current ecosystem (Field et al. 2008).
-The results of the assessment indicated the shortbelly stock was healthy with an estimated spawning stock biomass of 67 percent of its unfished biomass in 2005.
+A shortbelly rockfish assessment was completed as a research stock assessment in 2007 to understand the potential environmental determinants of fluctuations in the recruitment and abundance of an unexploited rockfish population in the California Current ecosystem (Field et al. 2008).
+The assessment showed that substantive population variability has occurred over the study period for an (effectively) unexploited species in the California Current.
+The results of the assessment indicated the shortbelly stock was healthy and above $B{MSY}$ with an estimated spawning stock biomass of 67 percent of its unfished biomass in 2005.

 Shortbelly rockfish were initially considered for an EC species designation under FMP Amendment 23.
-Rather than classifying shortbelly rockfish as an EC species, the Council chose to recommend a very restrictive ACL of 50 mt for the 2011-2012 and the 2013-2014 management cycles.
+Rather than classifying shortbelly rockfish as an EC species, the Council chose to recommend a very restrictive ACL of 50 mt, which was below recent catch levels, for the 2011-2012 and the 2013-2014 management cycles.
 The ACL was increased to 500 mt beginning in 2015 to prevent unavoidable bycatch from prematurely shutting down emerging midwater trawl fisheries targeting yellowtail and widow rockfish.
 The 500 mt ACL is less than 9 percent of the ABC and is a level of harvest meant to accommodate unavoidable incidental bycatch of shortbelly rockfish while allowing most of the harvestable surplus of the stock to be available as forage for species in the California Current ecosystem.
 Despite that, the apparent distribution shift to northern waters has resulted in a large bycatch of shortbelly rockfish in midwater fisheries targeting Pacific whiting.
-The 500 mt shortbelly rockfish ACL was exceeded by 8 mt (102 percent of the ACL) in 2018 and the 2019 incidental bycatch to date (August 16, 2019) has also exceeded the 500 mt ACL with an estimated total mortality of 511 mt.
+The 500 mt shortbelly rockfish ACL was exceeded by 8 mt (102 percent of the ACL) in 2018 and the 2019 incidental bycatch to date (October 16, 2019) has also exceeded the 500 mt ACL with an estimated total mortality of 556 mt.

 The Council is therefore considering an increase in the 2020 shortbelly rockfish ACL to avoid the potential of early fishery closures next year if the ACL is again exceeded.
-The Council is scheduled to adopt a range of alternatives (see the "strawman" alternatives above) and a PPA for this proposed action at its September 2019 meeting in Boise, Idaho.
-The PPA will go out for public review and final Council action is scheduled at its November 2019 meeting in Costa Mesa, California.
+The Council adopted the range of alternatives described in Section 2.2 and a PPA for this proposed action at its September 2019 meeting in Boise, Idaho.
+Final Council action is scheduled at its November 2019 meeting in Costa Mesa, California.